openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 `spec.cpu.reserved` + `spec.cpu.shared`.
 We utilize Kubelet `reservedSystemCpus` because of CPU manager, which is not aware of the CPUs lying in this pool, so it doesn't undo or changes the allocation logic performed by the plugin.
-Therefore, the plugin assigns the shared CPUs to containers without racing/conflict with the CPU manager behavior.
+Therefore, the plugin assigns the shared CPUs to containers without racing or conflicting with the CPU manager behavior.
 More about this decision at the [Alternative](mixed-cpu-node-plugin.md#alternatives) section